operasoftware/devopera/src/blog/_posts/2016-06-21-pwa-badge-pop.md

 title: 'Making progressive web apps even better: ambient badging and “pop into browser”'
 authors:
 - andreas-bovens
-intro: 'We’re excited to release a Labs build of Opera for Android with support for two experimenal features that enhance the discoverability and use of progressive web apps.'
+intro: 'We’re excited to release a Labs build of Opera for Android with support for two experimental features that enhance the discoverability and use of progressive web apps.'
 tags:
 - pwa
 - mobile